devops329/devops/instruction/jwtPizzaServiceContainer/jwtPizzaServiceContainer.md

    This should return the service welcome response if the container is successfully running.

-1. Stop and delete the container
+1. Stop and delete the container using the container ID.
+You can use `docker ps -a` to find the value.
    ```sh
    docker rm -fv 0af3
    ```